pfn/android-conversions/README.md

 Base android framework extensions:

-`libraryDependencies += "com.hanhuy.android" %% "scala-conversions" % "1.5"`
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions" % "23.1.1"`

 Extensions for `support-v4`:

-`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-v4" % "1.5"`
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-v4" % "23.1.1"`

 Extensions for `appcompat-v7`:

-`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-appcompat" % "1.5"`
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-appcompat" % "23.1.1"`

 Extensions for `design`:

-`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-design" % "1.5"`
+`libraryDependencies += "com.hanhuy.android" %% "scala-conversions-design" % "23.1.1"`

+Versions will generally track supportSdkVersion numbers, suffixed with letters to represent local fixes.
+Other versions can be generated upon request.

 ## Use it from code